MicrosoftDocs/power-automate-docs/articles/privacy-dsr-discovery.md

   - admin
 ---

-# Respond to personal data discovery requests (Azure AD)
+# Respond to personal data discovery requests (Microsoft Entra ID)

 The first step in responding to personal data requests is to find personal data that's subject to the request.
 This step helps you to determine whether a request meets your organization's requirements for honoring or declining the request.

-The following table summarizes the Power Automate resources that may contain the personal data of a user who authenticates using Azure Active Directory (Azure AD).
+The following table summarizes the Power Automate resources that may contain the personal data of a user who authenticates using Microsoft Entra ID.

 | **Resource** | **Purpose** |
 | ----- | ----- |